Family size: 5 members including 1 silverback

 Currently, the group is proud of 12 individuals and it was once led by Ruhondeza who later passed on in 2013 when it became very old and wasn’t in position to protect itself and the rest of the group members something which later weakened the group.
 At the time of Ruhondeza passed on, this troop comprised of four individuals and later when the new leader took over, more new members were captured into the group increasing it to 9 individuals.

 In a few years the group grew to 18 individuals.
 Unfortunately, due to fights with wild gorilla groups and loss of members, Mubare lessened to a family of 5 individuals.

 The Mubare gorilla family is loved since it features as the oldest habituated gorilla family in Uganda.
 The pioneers of gorilla habituation discovered the group in the Mubare hills, deep in Bwindi Impenetrable Forest.

 It was fully habituated in 1998.
 At that time, it composed of 9 individuals plus one silverback.
 It began with 12 members, led by a dominant silverback gorilla; Ruhondeza.
 In a few years the family increases up to 18 members.

 But unfortunately, as a result of fights with other groups in wild, most its members were taken including the one Ruhondeza who used to take care of everyone else in the party.
-About 5 individuals remained for many years till March 2013 that four other individuals including the new dominant silverback joined and its now one of fascinating groups to visit while on a gorilla safari in Bwindi.
+About 5 individuals remained for many years till March 2013 that four other individuals including the new dominant silverback joined the group to increase its number to 9 individuals.
+The group is now settled and has increased to 12 individuals as of 2020.
+Today it still remains of one of the fascinating groups to visit while on a gorilla safari in Bwindi.